Samin Gómez

-Samin Gómez Briceno (born February 4, 1992 in Maracay) is a racing driver from Venezuela.
-She has raced in karting and several formulae.
+Samin Gómez Briceño (born 4 February 1992) is a former Venezuelan racing driver.

 Career

 Karting

-Samin Gómez started racing at the age of seven, racing in the Panamerican Championship, a series supported by the Commission Internationale de Karting (CIK) and the Fédération Internationale de l'Automobile (FIA).
+Gómez started racing at the age of seven, racing in the Panamerican Championship, a series supported by the Commission Internationale de Karting (CIK) and the Fédération Internationale de l'Automobile (FIA).
 She moved to Europe for the 2007 season, taking part in the Formula Kart France series.

 Asian Formula Renault

 Starting in 2008, Gómez moved to single-seat open-wheel cars, making several guest appearances in the Asian Formula Renault Challenge throughout 2008 before moving onto a larger programme for the 2009 season.
 She contested the full 2010 season with Top Speed Racing, finishing third overall and taking three podium finishes at the Zhuhai International Circuit.

 Formula Pilota China

 In 2011, Gómez competed part-time in the Formula Pilota China series, replacing Robert Visoiu at Jenzer Motorsport.
 Gómez finished in the points in each of the six races she contested, including a podium finish at the Sepang International Circuit.